Dawn Foster: Ireland

-Foster often wrote and made commentary on Irish politics and social issues, particularly in the north.
+Foster often wrote and made commentary on Irish politics and social issues, particularly those concerning Northern Ireland.
 A believer in Irish reunification, she attended Sinn Féin public meetings.
 She was described as "one of the few working-journalists in Britain who intimately understood Ireland" in An Phoblacht.

 Media appearances

 Television

-Foster made regular appearances as a political commentator on television including Sky News, Channel 4 News, and the BBC including BBC Newsnight and BBC News.
+Foster made regular appearances as a political commentator on television including Sky News, Channel 4 News, BBC News, and Newsnight.

 Radio and podcasts

 Foster also regularly appeared on radio and podcasts in Britain and America.
 She was a frequent guest on Novara Media and made appearances to discuss austerity, politics, and housing in Britain.
 Between 2020 and 2021, Foster also appeared on talkRADIO.

 In 2017, Foster appeared on The Independent's Double Take podcast to discuss solutions to Britain's housing emergency.

 In 2020, the London Review Bookshop podcast released a conversation between Foster and the author Lynsey Hanley discussing Hanley's book Estates.
 Hanley and Foster also discussed class in an episode released in 2016.
 Other appearances on the London Review Bookshop podcast include Foster's 2017 conversation with the American poet and author Patricia Lockwood.